-3) Switching interconnection architecture: Different recurrence goals can be associated to different interconnection architectures between components.
-To progress towards each goal with the generated specifications, the system should switch between the different interconnections.
-This switching is controlled by the "root" component.
-In each interconnection mode, different variables are communicated between components.
-To model the switching between different interconnection architectures in TLA+, we formalize the interface between each pair of components by using a variable that takes records as values.
-A record is a function with a set of strings as domain (a dictionary).
+To model the switching between different interconnection architectures in TLA^+ , we formalize the interface between each pair of components by using a variable that takes records as values.
+A record is a function with a finite set of strings as domain [10, p.
+49].
 For example, if x, z are variables that model component 1, then these are not declared as variables in the specification of component 2, because doing so would make them uninterruptedly visible to component 2.
-Instead, a recordvalued variable $vars_1 \in [SUBSET \{ "X", "Z" \} \rightarrow Val]$ models the communication channel from component 1 to component 2.
+Instead, a record-valued variable $vars_1 \in [SUBSET \{ x, z \} \rightarrow Val]$ models the communication channel from component 1 to component 2.
 In different interconnection modes, the variable $vars_1$ takes values with different domain, thus making different variables of component 1 visible to component 2.